eacooper/real-vs-AI-video/README.md

 Please cite this manuscript if you use the associated data.

-The videos used in this study can be found at XXX
+The videos used in this study can be found at https://doi.org/10.5281/zenodo.19463141

 # Response data
 Response data are contained in data.csv.
 Columns are as follows: